zsparal/api-documentation/source/payments/build-your-own-checkout.rst

 .. image:: images/checkout-flow-embedded-method-selection@2x.png

-To accomplish this, first use the :doc:`Methods API </reference/v2/methods-api/list-methods>` to retrieve the payment methods currently active on your account.
+To accomplish this, first use the :doc:`List payment methods endpoint </reference/v2/methods-api/list-methods>` on the Methods API to retrieve the payment methods currently active on your account.

 Once your customer has selected a payment method, use that selection to fill out the ``method`` field in the :doc:`Create payment endpoint </reference/v2/payments-api/create-payment>`.